zhanxw/cbioportal/docs/cBioPortal-Web-API.md

 The API endpoints are documented at http://www.cbioportal.org/api/.
 Here, we provide some additional information about the content and structure of the API with examples.

-* `Cancer Types` returns meta information about cancer types
+### `Cancer Types` returns meta information about cancer types
   * `GET /cancer-types` returns all cancer types in the database.
-In cBioPortal.org, [OncoTree](http://oncotree.mskcc.org) is adopted as the ontology for cancer types.
+In cBioPortal.org, [OncoTree](http://oncotree.mskcc.org) is being used as the ontology for cancer types.
 Note: not all cancer types have associated cancer studies.
     * example: http://www.cbioportal.org/beta/api/cancer-types
   * `GET /cancer-types/{cancerTypeId}` returns meta information about one cancer type.
     * example: http://www.cbioportal.org/beta/api/cancer-types/brca